liwitte/liwitte.github.io/index.md

 - week of 6/10: Completed the initial outline for the POP background, related works, and methods, continued adding citations, and reading research papers related to our study, read through the top 25 most commented-on Reddit posts in each subreddit (r/PelvicOrganProlapse, r/PelvicFloor, and r/beyondthebump)
 - week of 6/17: Completed the introduction outline, completed the full draft of our methods, started the work and partially completed the related works draft, continued to read through the top 25 most commented-on Reddit posts, looking for themes and taking notes.
 - week of 6/24: Completed the first draft of the introduction, continued editing the methods draft based on peer reviews, finished reading through the top 25 most commented-on Reddit posts and used notes to brainstorm ideas on qualitative coding, helped create the first, rough pass at the codebook with codes and definitions, set up and learned about LaTex (the website/framework we are using to write our paper)
+- week of 7/1: Learned how to use LaTex and transferred all work, continued editing introduction, methods, background, and abstract based on peer reviews, discussed the newly created codebook as a research team, made edits to the codebook making sure to accurately represent all the data, created a Dedoose account and learned about what it is

 [My Final Report](files/finalreport.pdf)